HappyFrowl/documentation/Linux/IdentityAndAccessManagement.md

 - **How to read:**
   - The first bit is the file type - `-` for file, and `d` for directory
   - The rest of the bits are grouped in pairs of three
-    - The first three being user permissons, second three group permissions, last three other
+    - The first three being user permissions, second three group permissions, last three other
   - The last bit is the access method.
     - `.` - SELinux
     - `+` - Other